bulchuk/games-analysis/bus-performance-analysis/README.md

-# Project - Business performance analysis of the entertainment mobile app
+# Project - Analysis of the user behavior of the mobile application

-## Data
+## Business areas

-There is data about users attracted from May 1 to October 27, 2019:

-server log with data about their visits,

-unloading their purchases for this period,

-advertising expenses.

-Despite huge investments in advertising the company has been losing money for the past few months.
+Internet services, StartUp

 ## Task

-To perform business analysis of an entertainment mobile application, to understand the reasons of losing money and help the company to become profitable.
+Task for entertainment app marketing analyst.
+Despite huge investments in advertising, the company has been losing money for the past few months.
+Your task is to understand the reasons and help the company to become profitable.

-## Libraries
+## Libraries and Skills
+*pandas, numpy, matplotlib, seaborn, scipy, datetime, statsmodels, plotly, cohort analysis, unit economics, product metrics*

+## Conclusion

+Analyzed data of mobile app.
+Various metrics were calculated, cohort analysis was used: LTV, CAC, Retention rate, DAU, WAU, MAU, etc. The previously written functions for calculating metrics are used.
+The correct conclusions are made on the basis of the data obtained.

 *pandas, matplotlib, datetime, numpy*